TUVIMEN/xenforo-scraper/README.md

     xenforo [URL]...

 Script downloads pages of threads and users and writes them in files.
 Files are named by their id's, but user files start with 'm-'.
+Old format forums don't create user files.

 Download forum into current directory using 4 processes